marcotroisi/blog/content/post/useless-comments.md

 <p>As we've seen, there are some cases (however limited) where comments can be useful for the person reading them.
 The key is to only add information that the reader could have deduced anyway.
 Comments should help provide context to a construct, but they should not be used to describe what the code is doing.</p>
 <p>It's important to also make sure that comments aren't masking bigger issues, such as fundamental organizational inefficiencies or laziness on the part of the developer who wrote the code.
 Even though comments are often viewed as positive, it's always a good idea to carefully review code with too many comments mixed in.</p>

-***What's your experience with useless or bad comments?
-Share your thoughts in the comments below.***

 ***